-Finding the right job for you is as much about fit as it is about occupational outlook, median pay, or potential for growth.
-The best job in the world won’t make you happy, if it’s a bad fit for your interests.
+Finding the right job for you is as much about fit as it is about the occupational outlook, median pay, or potential for growth.
+The best job in the world won’t make you happy if it’s a bad fit for your interests.

 That said, most of us have to earn a living, so it makes sense to consider the future when picking any career.
 In addition to feeding your heart and spirit, your job needs to help you keep the lights on and the rent paid.
 In that sense, some jobs are obviously much better than others.

 The healthcare industry has seen tremendous growth over the past few years, even when other sectors were suffering from the effects of the recession.
 If you want a high-paying, fast-growing job that makes a real difference in the world, you can’t do better than healthcare jobs.